Mah-En/T-shirt-Image-Retrieval-and-Captioning-System/README.md

 * **Image Retrieval (Text-to-Image):** This module allows users to provide a textual query (e.g., "blue graphic T-shirt") and receive the most semantically similar T-shirt images from a dataset of 1,993 images.
 This task explores contrastive learning principles and the direct application of pre-trained vision-language models for cross-modal similarity.
 * **Image Captioning:** This module extends the system's capabilities by generating detailed textual descriptions for each T-shirt image.
 These machine-generated captions serve as valuable metadata, enriching the images with linguistic context.
-* **Text Retrieval (Text-to-Text via Captions):** Building upon the generated captions, this module enables a more refined text-based search.
+* **Text Retrieval:** Building upon the generated captions, this module enables a more refined text-based search.
 Given a textual query, the system retrieves images by identifying captions that are most relevant to the query.
 This involves leveraging text embedding models and similarity computation techniques.

 This report will systematically detail the methodology, implementation, and results for each of these sub-projects.
 It will include comprehensive documentation, justification for the chosen pre-trained models, and conceptual standalone inference pipelines to demonstrate the system's capabilities.
 The overarching goal is to provide a practical understanding of multimodal IR and the immense potential of pre-trained models in bridging the gap between language and vision.